SergeoLacruz/inventree-zebra-plugin/README.md

 ```

 In that case the printer driver ignores the picture rendered by WeasyPrint.
 Instead
-it calls the render_to_string function of the template and send the
+it calls the render_to_string function of the template and sends the
 result to the printer.
 The result can look like:

 ![Label Example](https://github.com/SergeoLacruz/inventree-zebra-plugin/blob/master/pictures/example_label.png)

-This is the template to create the label:
+The upper label was created using this template:

 ```
 {% autoescape off %}